-Of all the fly fishing opportunities the Caribbean can present, one of the most challenging and unique scenarios to achieve is a grand slam.
+Of all the fly fishing opportunities the Caribbean can present, a grand slam is one of the most challenging and unique scenarios to achieve.

 We sat down with Yellow Dog’s Program Director for Belize and Guatemala, Cameron Davenport, for some insight.
 Spread out over two posts, Davenport explains the best ways to make this coveted accomplishment a reality for your next Caribbean fishing trip.